First order endotactic reaction networks: Introduction

 \section{Introduction}

 \begingroup {\value{theorem}} \thetheorem{\Alph{theorem}}

+{\emph{\textbf{Given an autonomous ordinary differential equation (ODE) defined by a directed graph, when does the ODE admit a globally asymptotically stable equilibrium?}} {This general question is motivated by a well-known Global Attractor Conjecture in Chemical Reaction Network Theory (CRNT).
+This paper identifies a wide class of \emph{linear} autonomous ODEs which admits a globally asymptotically stable equilibrium, and the associated directed graph is the so-called \emph{first order endotactic reaction graph}.
+Instead of relying on the standard approach of constructing Lyapunov functions but rather by characterizing the spectral property of first order endotactic reaction graphs purely on the graph property\---\emph{endotacticity} and \emph{first order}, without knowing apriori the weights of the graph, we are able to prove that the linear ODEs admit a globally asymptotically stable equilibrium.}

-Reaction networks are widely used as a modelling regime in diverse science fields, including molecular biology \cite{G03}, computer science \cite{SCWB08}, and genetics \cite{B45}.
-Since the pioneering works on mathematics of reaction networks by Feinberg, Horn, Jackson et al \cite{F72,H72,HJ72,CF05}, the study of reaction networks from different perspectives has developed into a live research area\---Chemical Reaction Network Theory (CRNT) \cite{F19}.
+Reaction networks are widely used as a modeling regime in diverse science fields, including molecular biology \cite{G03}, computer science \cite{SCWB08}, genetics \cite{B45}, game theory \cite{VRDF14}, and social sciences \cite{DW05}.
+CRNT has become a live research area on the study of reaction networks from different perspectives, since the pioneering works on the mathematics of reaction networks by Feinberg, Horn, Jackson et al \cite{F72,H72,HJ72,CF05}.

-When the number of species of a reaction network are \emph{abundant}, instead of counting the number of molecules, one considers the \emph{concentration} of species as a \emph{mean field approximation} of the fraction of species counts over a diverging volume size \cite{K70,K71}, and the evolution of concentration of species is governed by an ordinary differential equation (ODE) \cite{F19}.
-A reaction network modelled by such an ODE is called a \emph{(deterministic) (reaction) system}.
+A reaction network consists of a triple set, of \emph{species}, \emph{complexes} and \emph{reactions}, and can be represented by a directed graph, called the ``reaction graph'' (as an embedded graph in a Euclidean space).} {When species of a reaction network are \emph{in abundance}, instead of counting the number of molecules, one considers the \emph{concentration} of species as a \emph{mean field approximation} of the fraction of species counts over a diverging volume \cite{K70,K71}, and the evolution of concentration of species is governed by an ODE \cite{F19}.
+A reaction network modeled by such an ODE is called a \emph{(deterministic) (reaction) system}.} Below we provide a brief review of the Global Attractor Conjecture.